PhenoApps/Field-Book/docs/source/trait-percent.rst

 Overview
 --------

-The percent trait format is used to percents.
-In addition to the required trait name you can optionally set a default value, min, and max values.
-Text can be optionally added to the details section which will show up under the trait name on the collect page.
-On the collect page percent values are recorded by adjusting the percent slider.
+The percent trait format is used to collect percentage-based phenotypes.
+In addition to the required trait name the default value, minimum, and maximum values can be adjusted.
+Details text is displayed under the trait name on the collect page.

+On the collect page, percent values are recorded by adjusting the percent slider.

 Creation
 --------